Sansarikav/DSA-Problems/README.md

 # DSA-Problems
 This repository contains a collection of data structures and algorithms questions.
-The questions are organized by topic, and each question includes a step-by-step solution.
+The questions are organized by topic, and each question includes a solution code.
 ## Topics
 * Arrays
 * Linked lists